dgraph-io/dgraph/contrib/config/vault/docker/README.md

 curl localhost:8080/health | jq -r '.[].ee_features | .[]' | sed 's/^/* /'
 ```

-## Using Hashicorp Vault CIDR List for Authentication
+## Using HashiCorp Vault CIDR List for Authentication

 As an alternative, you can restrict access to a limited range of IP addresses and disable the requirement for a `secret-id`.
 In this scenario, we will set `bind_seccret_id` to `false`, and supply a list of IP address ranges for the `bound_cidr_list` key.